junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 }
 ```

-_(This function could possibly be optimized by tracking which property names we checked in the first for loop, and skipping the comparison in the second for loop if we've already checked that property, but simple comparison is already so fast that I'm not sure you'd actually see any real-world performance gain.)_
+_(This function could possibly be optimized by tracking which property names we checked in the first for loop, and skipping the comparison in the second for loop if we've already checked that property, but simple comparison is generally pretty fast so I'm not sure how much performance gain you'd see.
+Feel free to test it out!)_

 You may have noticed that we only compare props one layer deep.
 This is for simplicity and performance reasons.
 It has the consequence that if we have a mutable prop, mutations won't be detected by our algorithm.
 So let's deal with that by saying that props must be treated as immutable.
 It's a feature!

 ### Creating Real DOM Nodes

-We also need a function that can turn a VDOM node into something we can attach to the real DOM.
+We need a function that can turn a VDOM node into something we can attach to the real DOM.
+Easy enough.

 ```js
 // Create and return a real DOM node for the given VDOM node, recursively